What Is Comparative Analysis? A Complete Guide to Smarter Decisions

 • Price-to-Earnings (P/E) Ratio: This ratio is a quick way to see if a stock's price is reasonable or overinflated compared to its earnings.

-• Revenue Growth: Looking at year-over-year growth shows which company is actually expanding its business faster.
+• Revenue Growth: Looking at year-over-year growth shows which company is expanding its business faster.

 • Debt-to-Equity Ratio: This metric reveals which company is on more solid financial footing, carrying less risk on its balance sheet.